supplypike/nwd-neural-style/README.md

 The output is a list of the top 5 classes that the network guesses the image belongs to.

+### Installing
+If you wish to install the dependencies you can follow the following instructions.

+**CPU Only**

+For CPU use only, it is quite easy to install.
+You will need `python 2.7.13` (there is a way to get it working with Python 3, but we won't detail that here) as well as `pip`.
+The only command you should need to run is:

+`pip install -r cpu_requirements.txt`

+Then you can follow the above instructions to run the neural styling tool.

+**GPU Support**

+For use with a GPU this can be more complex.
+You'll need a few extra libraries including CUDA, CUDADNN, and some others.
+We recommend following the instructions at tensorflow.org, or picking up a pre-installed GPU instance from a cloud provider such as Paperspace, AWS, Google Cloud, etc.

 ## The Code
 - main.py: Contains the argument parser and the main entry point for the program.
 Look here for adding new arguments.
 - image.py: This file contains helper methods for manipulating files, such as the load_image, and display_image methods.